Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ### <strong>🔧 Less Stamina Usage</strong>

 - Reduces all stamina costs across actions (combat, running, building, etc.) by **15%**.
-- **Conflicts:** Mods that globally modify player stamina
+- **Conflicts:** Mods that globally modify player stamina.
-  - Compatible with mods that modify stamina on a per-item basis
+  - Compatible with mods that modify stamina on a per-item basis.

 ---